Help us make a difference!

-In 2010, more than 4,000 Chicago area residents were surveyed to determine what actions the general public is now taking as a result of the continued air quality educational efforts of programs like ours.
+In 2010, we surveyed more than 4,000 Chicago-area residents to determine what actions the general public takes as a result of the continued air quality educational efforts of programs like ours.
 The survey results revealed the following:

-- 84.5% use compact fluorescent light bulbs in at least five light fixtures in home.
+- 84.5 percent use compact fluorescent light bulbs in at least five light fixtures in home.

-- 78.7% bring lunch instead of going out to reduce congestion/emissions if driving to work.
+- 78.7 percent bring lunch instead of going out to reduce congestion/emissions if driving to work.

-- 77.4% consolidate errands to make fewer trips and run them after 7pm.
+- 77.4 percent consolidate errands to make fewer trips and run them after 7pm.

-- 75.6% use two or more green cleaning products.
+- 75.6 percent use two or more green cleaning products.

-- 67.8% switched to an ENERGY STAR refrigerator.
+- 67.8 percent switched to an ENERGY STAR refrigerator.

-- 58.9% use a charcoal chimney or gas grill instead of using lighter fluid.
+- 58.9 percent use a charcoal chimney or gas grill instead of using lighter fluid.

-- 40.4% take public transit or RideShare at least five times per week.
+- 40.4 percent take public transit or RideShare at least five times per week.

-- 33.5% check daily air quality forecast at least five times a week.
+- 33.5 percent check daily air quality forecast at least five times a week.

-- 31.8% bike or walk to work or school at least five times per week.
+- 31.8 percent bike or walk to work or school at least five times per week.

-Each year, programs like the ones implemented by Partners for Clean Air have a positive impact on air quality.
+Each year, Illinois Partners for Clean Air has a positive impact on air quality.
 The following information provides a breakdown of the estimated emission reductions from the activities encouraged through our programs.